erbridge/supernova.pet/README.md

 ### Commit and push your changes

-Stage your changes, commit them with a message that explains what you did, and push the branch to GitHub.
+In GitHub Desktop:

+1. Select the changes you want to keep
+2. Write a short message explaining what you did
+3. Press "commit"
+4. Publish the branch to GitHub

 ### Create a pull request